 Urban Forestry‘s mission is to manage and ensure Portland's urban forest infrastructure for current residents and future generations.
 Portland’s urban forest consists of 236,000 street trees, 1.2 million park trees, and innumerable private property trees.
 Urban Forestry is involved in managing or regulating all of these trees to differing degrees.
 Urban Forestry staff issue permits for planting, pruning, and removal of all public and some private trees and are on call 24/7 in order to respond to tree emergencies.

 An Urban Forestry Yard Site Analysis and Master Plan was developed in 2002.
 Since that time, Urban Forestry’s space needs and staff has increased.
-Together with the recently completed modular office project at the site, this project implements the initial phase of the Master Plan by providing a safe, secure, and code compliant work environment for the 40 full time staff located here.
+Together with the recently completed modular office project at the site, this project implements the initial phase of the Master Plan by providing a safe, secure, and code compliant work environment for the over 40 full time staff located here.

 - improve site circulation;